Performance Monitoring Check

 The Performance Monitoring Gauge displaying the current status of the check is accessed through the clickable information line for the specific check.

-The Performance and Bandwidth Monitoring History Reports show the Performance Monitoring check results on a device over the last 24 hours and 8 day.
+The Performance and Bandwidth Monitoring History Reports show the results of Performance Monitoring or Bandwidth Monitoring checks, on an individual server, over the last 24 hours and last 8 days.

 You can suppress check alerts until the Check failures exceed a configured number of consecutive failures.
 For more information, see Configure alert thresholds to suppress alerts.